hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

 <a name="nested_params"></a>The `params` block supports:

 * `resource_manager_tags` (Optional) - A tag is a key-value pair that can be attached to a Google Cloud resource.
 You can use tags to conditionally allow or deny policies based on whether a resource has a specific tag.
+This value is not returned by the API.
+In Terraform, this value cannot be updated and changing it will recreate the resource.

 <a name="nested_shielded_instance_config"></a>The `shielded_instance_config` block supports: